 Legal Information: Missouri

-Can I have my out-of-state protection order changed, extended, or canceled in MO?
+Can I have my out-of-state protection order changed, extended, or canceled in Missouri?

-No. To have your order changed, extended, or canceled, you will have to file a motion or petition in the court where the order was issued.
-You cannot have this done by a court in Missouri.
+Generally, to have your order changed, extended, or canceled, you will have to file a motion or petition in the court where the order was issued.
+You likely cannot have this done by a court in Missouri.

-If your order does expire while you are living in Missouri, you may be able to get a new one issued in Missouri but this may be difficult to do if no new incidents of abuse have occurred in Missouri.
+If your order expires while you are living in Missouri, you may be able to get a new one issued in Missouri, but this may be difficult to do if no new incidents of abuse have occurred in Missouri.
 To find out more information on how to get an order of protection in Missouri, visit our Restraining Orders page.

 WomensLaw serves and supports all survivors, no matter their sex or gender.

 © 2008–2023 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.